Planning a Trip

-Here’s my process.
-You may want to plan more, or less, depending on your travel style.
+Here’s my planning process.
 I know people who just show up and go day to day.
 I also know people who schedule every minute of every day.
 We’re somewhere in between.
-We sometimes struggle with decision-making (we went to an all-inclusive resort on our honeymoon specifically to avoid decisions more difficult than whether to leave the resort and when, and which nights to eat at a sit-down restaurant rather than the buffet), so I like to have the essentials planned and the options researched before we go.
+Because — Libra and Pisces here — we sometimes struggle with decision-making (we went to an all-inclusive resort on our honeymoon specifically to avoid decisions more difficult than whether to leave the resort and when, and which nights to eat at a sit-down restaurant rather than the buffet), I have essentials planned and options researched before we go.

 Oh, and a little background: We’re from the United States, land of chain hotels, chain restaurants, and no public transportation.
 We try to avoid the first two and use the last when we travel.
 We’re also not full-time travelers.
 (We wish!)
 Nope, we have day jobs and take a traditional vacation a couple of times a year.

 Decide where to go